Arquisoft/InciDashboard_i1a/README.md

 </dependency>
 ```

-Taking into account that in this case the wanted version is for Java with not support to lambda expressions (API 8).
+Taking into account that in this case the wanted version is for Java without support to lambda expressions (API 8).

 ### Behavour-Driven Development with Cucumber
 The main schema is: